 Employee engagement is specific.
 We cannot sustain engagement all the time and everywhere.
 When we talk about engagement we need to ask: Who is engaged, with what, for how long, and for what purpose?

-Employees are responsible for their own engagement, we are all accountable for everyone’s engagement.
-No one has a bigger role in engagement than the individual themselves – if engagement it to be it is up to me.
-We are accountable for other people’s engagement and we can influence their engagement.
+Employees are responsible for their own engagement; we are all accountable for everyone’s engagement.
+No one has a bigger role in engagement than the individual themselves – if engagement is to be it is up to me.
+We are accountable for other people’s engagement because we influence their engagement.
 We do not do employee engagement to employees or for employees we work on employee engagement with employees.

-Employee engagement is here and now.
-Don’t wait for survey results or diagnosis from a management consultant.
-Look at the work you are doing right now and determine how you can engage with it more fully.
+Employee engagement is now.
+Don’t wait for survey results with a list or drivers or levers.
+Focus on the work you are doing right now and determine how you can fully engage with it.
 Look at who you are working with and determine how you can help them to be more engaged.
 Every day, ask yourself, what can I do right now to improve employee engagement for myself or someone I work with?

 Principles created and revised by David Zinger